masini4ka/mail/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-PHP 7.*
+PHP 7.2.12

-Composer.
+Composer

-Xampp.
+Xampp

-PHPUnit.
+PHPUnit

-SQLite3.
+SQLite3

 ### Installing